 Other Suggestions: Jeepers Creepers 2

 High school is literally the worst.
 If it’s not the jocks or assorted cliques ruining your day, the teachers seem to be always on your case.
 Sometimes it may not be hard to believe that your teachers are trying to kill you.
 This is the premise upon which Robert Rodriguez’s The Faculty is based.
-A hip re-imagining of Invasion of the Body Snatchers, a small group of students learn that their teachers have become hosts to alien parasites intent on assimilating all human life on Earth.
+A hip re-imagining of Invasion of the Body Snatchers, several students learn that their teachers have become hosts to alien parasites.

 The Faculty boasts the slick combination of action, horror, and laughs that are hallmarks of Rodriguez’s work.
 Featuring an all-star cast of young up-and-coming stars (Elijah Wood, Josh Hartnett, Clea DuVall, Jordana Brewster, Usher) and established veterans (Salma Hayek, Famke Janssen, Robert Patrick), it’s a fun film relying more on jolts than truly disturbing, under-your-skin horror.
-Some of the special effects haven’t aged well, but The Faculty brilliantly plays on the long-held belief among kids that your teachers really are out to get you.
+True, some of the special effects haven’t aged well.
+But The Faculty brilliantly plays on the long-held belief among kids that your teachers really are out to get you.